whopio/next-app-middleware/README.md

 ### rewrite.{ts,js}

 A rewrite.ts file indicates to the framework that the directory is an external path.
-The rewrite handler will receive the same arguments as a middleware handler would but is expected to return the final location the request will be routed to.
-Can not be used to rewrite the host.
+The rewrite handler will receive the same arguments as a middleware handler would but can optionally return the final location the request will be routed to.

 ### redirect.{ts,js}